galaxyproject/admin-training/sessions/10-uwsgi/ex1-uwsgi.md

 logfile-chmod = 644
 ```

-(If you are using Apache rather than nginx, use:
+(If you are using Apache HTTP rather than nginx, use:

 ```ini